Shub4/Sberbank_Russian_Housing_Market_/README.md

 2. Time Series
 3. Random Forest

-* Justify your choice of features and parameters.
-Analyse models’ quality with supporting tests, charts and comments briey.
+* Justifying choice of features and parameters.
+Analyse model's quality with supporting tests, charts and comments.

-* Use any 2 metrics and justify your choice.
-Briey describe whether or not models’ quality is appropriate.
+* Use any 2 metrics and justify the final choice.
+Briefly describe whether or not models’ quality is appropriate.